10 Signs You Don't Do Continuous Delivery

 If you have multiple devs or product teams, the last thing you need is another team that bottlenecks all your deployments.
 Tickets, change control, approvals, handoff, documentation, and so on are more activities that slow down your deployment timelines.

-8. Developers Don't Deploy/Debug their Own Code
+8. Developers Don't Deploy/Debug Their Own Code

-When you let developers deploy their own code something natural happens - they end up debugging their own code should something fail.
+When you let developers deploy their own code something natural happens:they end up debugging their own code should something fail.
 This is a very good thing.

-I hear too often from customers that Deployment/Release teams often drag DevOps or SREs teams into firefights when deployments go south.
 If code fails in production, then you need the right set of eyes, context, and knowledge to rapidly troubleshoot.
 You also need the ability to automatically roll back if you can't roll forward.

+We hear too often from customers that Deployment/Release teams often drag DevOps or SREs teams into firefights when deployments go south.

-9. You Don't Know The Business Impact of Deployments
+9. You Don't Know the Business Impact of Deployments

-10. You think DevOps is Continuous Delivery
+10. You think DevOps is CD

 The vast majority of Harness customers are migrating from "vintage" monolithic applications to cloud-native microservices.
 CI/CD is a core initiative that is helping them make that transition.
 DevOps is a popular initiative, but this is more about people, culture, transparency, and collaboration across teams.
 It's not about tools or technology.